EarthMC/EMCCOM/README.md

 # TownyCore

+> [!NOTE]
+> This repository has been archived as development of EMCCOM has been moved to our private monorepo.

 This plugin was designed for handling basic functions inside the EarthPol Geopolitical Server (June 2021)

 Now repurposed for EarthMC ;) (As of April 2024)